Graduate Certificate in Applied Mindfulness (All Online)

 HEA652: Applied Mindfulness II

-Summer, Fall, or Spring Semester:
+Summer, Fall, or Spring Semester (after completion of core courses):

 HEA653: Applied Mindfulness Practicum